1. Blog

 These prices will vary by solar company, as not all installers offer the same equipment.

-The soft costs of solar include labor and time taken to make sure you have all the relevant permits and licenses needed to operate your system.
+The soft costs of residential solar panels include labor costs and time taken to make sure you have all the relevant permits and licenses needed to operate your system.
 This may include but is not limited to the following:

 • Inspection fees